Skip to main content

 About Mount Olympus

-Mount Olympus National Park, established in 1938 as Greece's first national park, protects the legendary home of the twelve Olympian gods and the highest mountain in Greece.
-Rising to 2,917 metres at Mytikas peak, Olympus straddles the boundary of Thessaly and Macedonia in northern Greece, dominating the coastal plain between the Pierian Mountains and the Aegean Sea.
-The park covers 23,967 hectares of extraordinary biological and geological diversity, with over 1,700 plant species — including 23 endemics — representing the richest flora of any Greek national park.
-Its combination of mythological significance, exceptional biodiversity, and dramatic alpine scenery makes Olympus one of Greece's most iconic landscapes.
+Mount Olympus National Park, established on 9 June 1938 as Greece's first national park, protects the legendary home of the twelve Olympian gods and the highest mountain in Greece.
+[1] Rising to 2,918 metres at Mytikas peak, Olympus straddles the boundary of Thessaly and Macedonia in northern Greece, dominating the coastal plain between the Pierian Mountains and the Aegean Sea.
+[2] The park contains extraordinary biological and geological diversity, with over 1,700 plant species -- representing approximately 25% of all Greek flora -- including at least 23 species endemic to Olympus.
+[2] Its combination of mythological significance, exceptional biodiversity, and dramatic alpine scenery makes Olympus one of Greece's most iconic landscapes.

 Wildlife Ecosystems